-HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use VYNDAQEL and VYNDAMAX safely and effectively.
+HIGHLIGHTS OF PRESCRIBING INFORMATION DOSAGE FORMS AND STRENGTHS These highlights do not include all the information needed to use VYNDAQEL and Capsules: Tafamidis meglumine 20 mg and tafamidis 61 mg.
+(3) CONTRAINDICATIONS VYNDAMAX safely and effectively.
 See full prescribing information for VYNDAQEL and VYNDAMAX.
-VYNDAQEL® (tafamidis meglumine) capsules, for oral administration Initial U.S. Approval: 2019 INDICATIONS AND USAGE VYNDAQEL and VYNDAMAX are transthyretin stabilizers indicated for the treatment of the cardiomyopathy of wild-type or hereditary transthyretin-mediated amyloidosis in adults to reduce cardiovascular mortality and cardiovascular-related hospitalization.
-(1) DOSAGE AND ADMINISTRATION

-VYNDAMAX and VYNDAQEL are not substitutable on a per mg basis.
+VYNDAQEL® (tafamidis meglumine) capsules, for oral administration None.
+(4) Initial U.S. Approval: 2019 ADVERSE REACTIONS VYNDAMAXTM (tafamidis) capsules, for oral administration Initial U.S. Approval: 2019 To report SUSPECTED ADVERSE REACTIONS, contact Pfizer Inc. at 1-800-438-1985 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch .
+INDICATIONS AND USAGE USE IN SPECIFIC POPULATIONS VYNDAQEL and VYNDAMAX are transthyretin stabilizers indicated for the treatment of the cardiomyopathy of wild-type or hereditary transthyretin-mediated amyloidosis in adults to reduce cardiovascular mortality and cardiovascular-related hospitalization.
+(1) Pregnancy: Based on animal studies, may cause fetal harm.
+(8.1) Lactation: Advise not to breastfeed.
+(8.2) DOSAGE AND ADMINISTRATION See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling.
+The recommended dosage is either: VYNDAQEL 80 mg orally once daily, or Revised: 04/2020 VYNDAMAX 61 mg orally once daily (2.1) • VYNDAMAX and VYNDAQEL are not substitutable on a per mg basis.
+(2.1)

-- Pregnancy: Based on animal studies, may cause fetal harm.
-(8.1) - Lactation: Advise not to breastfeed.
-(8.2)

-See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling.

-Revised: 04/2020

-FULL PRESCRIBING INFORMATION: CONTENTS\
+FULL PRESCRIBING INFORMATION: CONTENTS